-At a recent talk Naomi Klein said that addressing the challenge of climate change could not have come at a worse time.
-The current dominant political and economic ideologies, along with growing isolationist sentiment, run contrary to the bipartisan, collaborative approaches needed to solve global issues like climate change.
+At a recent talk, Naomi Klein said that addressing the challenge of climate change could not have come at a worse time.
+The current dominant political and economic ideologies, along with growing isolationist sentiment, runs contrary to the bipartisan, collaborative approaches needed to solve global issues like climate change.
 Do you see the same issues hampering a global effort to respond to the challenges AI raises?

-AI companies, and in particular the big tech companies, are very concerned that this won’t go like climate change, but rather it will go like GMOs: that people will have a gut reaction to this technology as soon as the first great swathe of job losses take hold.
-People speculate that 50 million jobs could be lost in the US if trucking is automated, which is conceivable within ten years.
+AI companies, and in particular the big tech companies, are very concerned that this won't go like climate change, but rather it will go like GMOs: that people will have a gut reaction to this technology as soon as the first great swathe of job losses take hold.
+People speculate that 50m jobs could be lost in the US if trucking is automated, which is conceivable within 10 years.
 You could imagine a populist US government therefore simply banning driverless cars.

-So I think there is anxiety in the tech industry – that there could at any point be a serious reaction against this technology.
-And so my impression is that there is a feeling within these companies that these ethical and social implications need to be taken very seriously, now, and that a broad buy-in by society into some kind of vision of the future in which this technology plays a role is required, if a dangerous – or to them dangerous – counteraction is to be avoided.
+So I think there is anxiety in the tech industry that there could be a serious reaction against this technology at any point.
+And so my impression is that there is a feeling within these companies that these ethical and social implications need to be taken very seriously, now.
+And that a broad buy-in by society into some kind of vision of the future in which this technology plays a role is required, if a dangerous – or to them dangerous – counteraction is to be avoided.

 I don't lie awake at night worried that robots are going to knock the door down and come in with a machine gun